 The department offers BS, MS, and PhD programs in Computer Science; MS programs in Software Engineering, Information Systems, and Information Security and Assurance; and a BS program in Applied Computer Science with various concentrations.
 The department also offers concentrations in the inter-disciplinary MS in Data Analytics Engineering and the PhD in Information Technology offered by the Volgenau School of Engineering.

 Faculty in the department have research interests in networking, architecture, parallel and distributed computing, performance evaluation, software engineering, multimedia, graphics and visualization, databases, software engineering, data mining, security, information systems, artificial intelligence, computer vision, and robotics.

-Congratulations to Professor Huzefa Rangwala who will receive a 2014 George Mason University Teaching Excellence Award.
-This honor acknowledges his commitment to providing students with meaningful, significant learning experiences, as well as his success in achieving this ambitious goal.
+Congratulations to Professors Kinga Dobolyi and Mark Snyder who will receive a 2016 George Mason University Teaching Excellence Award.
+This honor acknowledges their commitment to providing students with meaningful, significant learning experiences, as well as their success in achieving this ambitious goal.

 They will be honored at the 2016 Celebration of Teaching Excellence, to be held on Monday, April 11th, from 3:30pm-5:00pm

 Professor Jyh-Ming Lien wins Mason Emerging Researcher Award (more)